cfwheels/cfwheels/wheels/docs/05 Displaying Views to Users/02 Partials.md

 So far we've only talked about `includePartial()`, which is what you use from within your views to include other files.
 There is another similar function as well: `renderPartial()`.
 This one is used from your controller files when you want to render a partial instead of a full page.
 At first glance, this might not make much sense to do.
-There is one common usage of this though&mdash;AJAX requests.
+There is one common usage of this though - AJAX requests.

 Let's say that you want to submit comments on your blog using AJAX.
 For example, the user will see all comments, enter their comment, submit it, and the comment will show up below the existing ones without a